 You must work with each youth to develop a written transition plan that meets their needs and includes strategies to support their safe and stable living after leaving the program.
-You must make sure youth have access to any important documents they need for themselves and their children, such as birth certificates, social security cards, driver's licenses or state identification cards (or Real ID where available), medical records, and credit reports.
+You must make sure youth have access to any important documents they need, such as birth certificates, social security cards, driver's licenses or state identification cards (or Real ID, where available), medical records, and credit reports.